 Doctors have also long known that systemic enzymes can be used to treat the symptoms of chronic inflammation like osteoarthritis.
 Bromelain is particularly effective at this task.
 Derived from pineapples, the natural proteolytic enzyme is considered safe for most patients.
 Many dietary supplements combine bromelain and papain with other enzymes to form a safe and effective treatment.

 Additionally, enzymes may be able to reduce the symptoms of irritable bowel syndrome and Crohn’s disease.
-And even for those who don’t suffer from a chronic condition, a mild dietary supplement of systemic enzymes has been shown to reduce gas and bloating, especially after meals.
+Even for those who don’t suffer from a chronic condition, a mild dietary supplement of systemic enzymes has been shown to reduce gas and bloating, especially after meals.

 Systemic Enzymes Reduce Fibrosis